-From time to time, Diabetes UK makes calls for research in a specific area of diabetes.
-Details of these calls will be posted online, and advertised in Diabetes UK publications and scientific and medical press, as they arise.
+From time to time, we make calls for research in a specific area of diabetes.
+Details of these calls will be posted online, and advertised in our publications and scientific and medical press, as they arise.

-In the past, Diabetes UK have had targeted research calls in the following areas:
+In the past, we have had targeted research calls in the following areas:

 - Improving the day to day management of diabetes;

 - Overcoming barriers to good diabetes care and/or supported self-management

 - Immunotherapeutic approaches for the prevention or treatment of Type 1 diabetes.